nateforsyth/nateforsyth.github.io/_posts/2019-04-09-improving -my-sharepoint-api-understanding.md

 ---

 My previous understanding was that separate API requests to the term store were necessary in order to decorate what's returned from the Pages library.
-I was a noob back then, still am in some respects.
-But this post highlights that I am still learning and retaining.
+I was a noob back then, still am in some respects, but this post highlights that I am still learning and retaining.

 ### Background

 Page items (and list items) using Term Set data in their fields merely return the ID and GUID of the Term that's been assigned when using a Get request.
+In fact, the Id is returned in the label field.
+More on that later.

 That necessitated queries for the selected terms to decorate the items with the actual human readable label - this data is used to populate the filtering drop down controls.